Monte Sant'Angelo: Main sights

-The most important attraction of Monte Sant'Angelo is the Sanctuary of Monte Sant'Angelo, built in the 13th century by Charles I of Anjou.
+The most important attraction of Monte Sant'Angelo is the Sanctuary of Saint Michael the Archangel, built in the 13th century by Charles I of Anjou.

-On June 25, 2011 the World Heritage Committee added the Sanctuary of San Michele Arcangelo in Monte Sant'Angelo to the UNESCO World Heritage List.
+On June 25, 2011, the World Heritage Committee added the Sanctuary of San Michele Arcangelo in Monte Sant'Angelo to the UNESCO World Heritage List.
 The Sanctuary is one of the seven groups of historic buildings included in the World Heritage Site "Longobards in Italy.
 Places of the power (568-774 A.D.)".

 Other sights in Monte Sant'Angelo include: